 Running is a high impact activity, while rowing is a low impact exercise.

 Now, what does that mean?

 It means that rowers can put your body through less strain and intensity during the exercise.
 Running is high impact because it puts a strain on the joints, like the hips, knees, and ankles.
 This can be painful to some and can prevent you from exercising consistently if you are in pain when you run.

 Read My Full Article on a Rowing Machine Vs Treadmill for Weight Loss!

 Rowing is lower impact activity, meaning that it does not stress out the joints as much as other activities and workouts do, like running.
 Lower impact activities usually help people prevent injuries in their joints, which makes it easier to consistently do the exercise.

 The benefits of rowing on your joints is great for people who have joint problems because it is way more gentle than running or intense activities that can cause damage to joints and connective tissue that is already in a fragile state.
 Older people and folks who simply do not like running find rowing a fantastic alternative to the “classic” of running.

 Many people who row agree that it is better than running simply because it works the whole body, is less forceful on the body, and quite honestly, less boring.
-This is not to say that running is not a great exercise, it is, but running is not perfect for everyone.
+(Side Note : check out our full article is rowing better than running) This is not to say that running is not a great exercise, it is, but running is not perfect for everyone.
 People who have breathing problems or want a complete workout in one activity prefer the ease and convenience of rowing overrunning.

 Besides, running in colder climates or winter can be unhealthy because the cold air surrounding your body can hurt your immune system.
 This happens because the heat generated by your body and the cold air around you confuse and conflict your blood vessels.
 They do not know whether they should contract and store heat because it is cold out, or if they should dilate to allow heat to escape the body.